GNOME/gtk/docs/reference/gtk/section-accessibility.md

 ensuring that the widgets work well for users of accessible technologies as well.

+### Buttons

+A button is a widget that enables users to trigger an action.
+While it is recommended you use #GtkButton for anything that looks and behaves like a button, it is possible to apply a button behavior to UI elements like images by using a #GtkGestureClick gesture.
+When doing so, you should:

+  - Give your widget the role %GTK_ACCESSIBLE_ROLE_BUTTON
+  - Install an action with no parameters, which will activate the widget

 ### Custom entries

 For custom entries, it is highly recommended that you implement the